iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Output

-Thanks to the restyling and brand renewal, we were able to push 3 new services out the market, and start a planned strategy a long side experts in Marketing and Sales.
-In this process, we didn't only think about look nice, but also work nice.
-So we built a new, fast and powerful website, that would allow us to run strategies with better results.
+Thanks to the restyling and brand renewal, we were able to push 3 new services in the market, and start a planned strategy alongside experts in Marketing and Sales.
+In this process, we didn't only think about look nice but also work nice.
+So we built a new, fast, and powerful website, that would allow us to run strategies with better results.

-Thanks to that, we got a performance optimization of 79% less loading time and a +90% more organic visits the first 3 months.
+Thanks to that, we got a performance optimization of 79% less loading time and +90% more organic visits in the first 3 months.

 #### Conclusion

 This is one of those projects that I'm very proud of.
-Not only for the results behind that, but also for the process, execution and decitions made to do it better.
-I had the challenge to take the driver seat and get a diverse team together to involve strategy, marketing, business, design and technology decisions in order to refresh our whole company.
+Not only for the results behind that but also for the process, execution, and decisions made to do it better.
+I had the challenge to take the driver seat and get a diverse team together to involve strategy, marketing, business, design, and technology decisions to refresh our whole company.

 Special thanks to Stefanía Grimaldo, Stephany Rojas, Diego Barbosa, Santiago González, Luis Meneses, Juan E. Gallo and our special customers that made this possible.